google/VoltAir/doc/src/main/Main.md

     Although, as our design above indicates, each [Actor][] has a [Body][] property that is optionally filled, our API does not explicitly declare such a property.
-This is because explicitly declaring the property as type [Body][] either in C++ or in QML restricts usage of properties or functions on the type to those in the [Body][] base class, even if in QML or JavaScript, which are not as strongly-typed.
+This is because explicitly declaring the property as type [Body][] either in C++ or in QML restricts usage of properties or functions on the type to those in the [Body][] base class, even in QML or JavaScript, which are not as strongly-typed.
 For example, [Polygon][] actors would not be able to access `body.vertices` even if the `body` property had been set to use a [PolygonBody][].